buahaha/django-eveuniverse/docs/developer.md

 (EveSolarSystem(eve_constellation_id=20000020, eve_star_id=None, id=30000142, name='Jita', position_x=-1.2906486173487826e+17, position_y=6.075530690996363e+16, position_z=1.1746922706009029e+17, security_status=0.9459131360054016), True)
 ```

-Once loaded the object will be automatically stored in the database and the next time the same command would return the local copy.
+Once loaded the object will be automatically stored in the database and the next time that same command would return the local copy.

 Sometimes you may want to always fetch a fresh Eve objects from Esi.
 For that you can call `update_or_create_esi()`, which will always retrieve a new Eve objects and update the local copy.